The Scoop on Periodization and Progressive Overload

 The 34 women in the study were divided into those two groups, along with a non-exercising control group.
 Group 1 performed one set of eight to 12 repetitions to muscle failure three days per week for 12 weeks.
 Group 2 performed two to four sets of three to 15 repetitions, with periodized volume and intensity, four days per week during the 12- week period.

 So— now you know why you need “periodization” in your life and why to prioritize it!
-The good news is, all you need to do is open your new training plan each month and trust that our coaches have done the work to ensure you’re getting the most out of every training session!
+You can trust that our coaches have done the work to ensure you’re getting the most out of every session!

 Questions?
 Comment below!
 We’d love to hear from you!